 Enjoy the sunrise and sunsets in silence, and then go and have fun in the playful and crazy area!

-If you want to go to the sea to relax, to listen to the waves, to pick shells and enjoy the breeze, Saturn is the place to visit!
-Some of the cleanest beaches are situated here, and the resort is generally silent and relaxing.
+If you want to go to the sea to relax, to listen to the waves, to pick shells and enjoy the breeze, Venus is the place to visit!
+Some of the cleanest beaches are situated here, and the resort is generally silent and relaxing and extremely slow paced.

 Families and couples choose this destination for the peaceful atmosphere and romantic vibe of the place.